top of page

 1. Teeming with Antioxidants

-Reduces the risk of chronic diseases like diabetes, cancer, and neurodegenerative disease
+• Reduces the risk of chronic diseases like diabetes, cancer, and neurodegenerative diseases

 Studies have established that oregano has 42 times more antioxidant activity than apples, gram for gram.